candyandy951/ae-awards-show-maker/README.md

 The text-based components of this script are driven by CSV data which you will need to prepare ahead of time.
 This panel is where you tell the script how to read the CSV file and which parts of your CSV to read for which things.
 ![](https://i.imgur.com/o6MqGqh.png)
  10. **Choose CSV File Button** - Clicking this button will open a File Explorer/Finder window for you to browse for and select your CSV file.
  11. **Character Used in CSV as List Separator** - This box is where you specify what character your CSV uses as a list separator.
 By default, spreadsheet applications will export CSV files with commas as the list separator.
 However, this script is not smart, and as such if your CSV cell content includes commas and it also uses commas as the list separator that will confuse the script and cause unwanted behavior.
 If your text content includes commas, you will need to export/create a CSV that uses a different character as a list separator, I usually use pipes | when commas are not an option.
+See the Appendix of this ReadMe for more information about this.
  12. **Does the CSV have a Header Row?
 Checkbox** - Header rows are often useful for the user when creating spreadsheets so you know what information is in each column, they're typically the very first row in a spreadsheet.
 Normally, if you were to import a CSV into After Effects, it assumes that the first row is a header row and ignores it completely.
 This script does NOT do that and relies on the user to tell it whether or not it should ignore the first row.
 With this box checked, it will ignore the first row, if not it will assume the first row has data you want to be included in the first slide.
  13. **Column in CSV with Names** - This box will appear if you have toggled the "Name Text Layer Checkbox".
 This box is where you specify which column in your CSV contains the text data that you want to be inserted into the layer you selected with the "Select Name Layer" button.
 	 - REMEMBER: CSV's start counting at ZERO, so your first column is actually column 0, not column 1.